psychbruce/OS-developing-world/README.md

 # Open Science in Developing Countries: A Collection of Practical Guides

 ## About
 This is a collaborative project that will collect practical experiences and guides related to Open Science in Developing countries.
-The aim of this project is writing a paper for [AMPPS](https://www.psychologicalscience.org/publications/ampps).
+The direct output of this project will be a collaborative paper for the journal [Advances in Methods and Practices in Psychological Science (AMPPS)](https://www.psychologicalscience.org/publications/ampps).
+Utimately, we hope this project will accelerate international collaborations, especially those between researchers from developing countries.
+Also, we hope the practical guides will help researchers in developing countries to promote and implemente open scinece practices in psychological science and related fields.

 This project is patnered with [the Chinese Open Science Network](https://open-sci.cn/) and [FORRT](https://forrt.org/)